eseymour/eseymour.me/content/projects/ztodo.md

 lectures.
 While still under development, I helped create a corpus from the subtitles of 1000 hours of MIT OpenCourseWare lectures.

+A text file containing sentences from this corpus, useful for random text generation from the corpus is available [here](data/mit_ocw.txt).
 The full corpus will be released soon this summer, with additional lecture data from Open Yale Courses.
-A text file containing sentences, useful for random text generation from the corpus is available [here](data/mit_ocw.txt).